Zeal0us/CleanDataProject/README.md

 - Variable names are expanded to be more descriptive with gsub/sub

 - Created the second data set is done by using dplyr's group_by and summarize_all with the mean function to get the mean of each column.
+Each row represents the summary of the data when grouped by subject and activity.name

 Output locations:
 - ./output.txt